waynewu6250/My-Sample-Projects/4.CV/Cell_Counting/README.md

 1. First use the following command to split the original images:
 >
     python preprocess.py -m split

 2. Then create labels from original annotations:
 >
     python preprocess.py -m label

+This will generate image labels and density maps under `ims_to_use/label_imgs` and `imgs_to_use/density_maps`

+3. Create train.h5 and valid.h5 for later training
+>
+    python get_data.py

+4. Train the model:
+>
+    python train.py

+4. Get the counts from the image:
+>
+    python test.py